 We analyzed ammonia emissions measurements data collected by researchers at the University of Denver using their remote sensing device called the Fuel Efficiency Automobile Test (FEAT).
 The FEAT device measures vehicle emissions across a single lane roadway-typically a freeway on-ramp- with a light source on one side of the roadway and a detector on the other.
 In 2005, University of Denver researchers added NH3 to their existing campaign measuring exhaust carbon monoxide (CO), hydrocarbons (HC), nitrogen oxide (NO) and nitrogen dioxide (NO2).
 FEAT measures emissions of individual species relative to carbon dioxide (CO2) concentrations.
 Based on carbon-balance calculations, these molar ratios can be expressed as fuel-specific emission rates, (e.g., g CO/kg fuel).
 Fuel-specific NH3 measurements from FEAT compare well to onroad NH3 and tunnel measurements made by other researchers.
-Reference of the University of Denver using the University

 Several limitations of using remote sensing data to develop MOVES rates are discussed in Section 3.2.1.1.3, including the need to combine fuel-specific emission rates with fuel rate estimates from MOVES or other studies, and the inability to measure emissions across all operating modes.
-However, NH_3 emissions data are not available in the Denver IM240 used to estimate deterioration for HC and NO_X discussed in Section 3.6.
-Also, remote sensing data NH_3 was not measured in the Colorado Department of Public Health and the Environment campaign used to develop CO emission rates in Section 3.7.
+However, NH3 emissions data are not available in the Denver IM240 dataset used to estimate deterioration for HC and NO_X discussed in Section 3.6.
+Also, remote sensing NH3 data was not measured in the Colorado Department of Public Health and the Environment campaign used to develop CO emission rates in Section 3.7.

 The strength of the FEAT remote sensing device for emissions inventory development is its ability to measure emissions from thousands of in-use vehicles, including high-emitting vehicles that contribute disproportionately to the emissions inventory.
-The emissions data collected by FEAT emission measurement campaigns is publicly available and contains over 335,000 light-duty gasoline vehicle-specific NH3 observations in seven locations across the United States over 2005 to 2020.
-Figure 6-1 shows the number of measurements by location and calendar year.
+The emissions data collected by FEAT emission measurement campaigns is publicly available and contains over 335,000 light-duty gasoline vehicle-specific NH3 observations from seven locations across the United States over 2005 to 2020.
+Figure 6-1 shows the number of measurements by location and calendar year (top panel) and by calendar year and vehicle age (bottom panel).
 Since this analysis was conducted, additional data from campaigns conducted in 2020 and 2021 have been posted, which have not been incorporated into the analysis.
-The strength of the strengt
+95

 Figure 6-1.
-Number of Vehicle Ammonia Measurements by Location and Calendar Year
+Top panel: Number of Vehicle Ammonia Measurements by Location and Calendar Year.
+Bottom panel: Number of Vehicle Ammonia Measurements by Vehicle Age and Calendar Year